DecentralizedDerivatives/DRCT_standard/InDepthOverview.md

 <p align="center">
 <img src="./public/Multiplier.png" width="200" height="50">
 </p>

+* SwapFee -- Allows the operator to specify a fee.

 * Underlying reference rate oracle -- In the traditional system, this has been a source of contention that has led to years of litigation over the "reference rate" source or valuation before settlement a derivative product.
 Being open about and agreeing on the source beforehand is an efficiency introduced by DRCT contracts.